Payroll Frequently Asked Questions (FAQs)

-Feedback, including other FAQs you would like to see here, can be sent to firstname.lastname@example.org.
+Feedback, including any other FAQs you would like to see here, can be sent to firstname.lastname@example.org.

-These are not sent out but viewable online through the MyView Portal.
-You can also save and print these yourself from MyView.
-Please only contact email@example.com for a hard copy if you genuinely do not have access to a smartphone or computer from which you can view and print your slip.
+Please only contact email@example.com for a hard copy if you genuinely do not have access to a smartphone or computer from which you can view, save, and print your slip.

-If you are leaving the University you are advised in your leaver’s letter to print these before you leave, as you will no longer be able to access MyView after leaving.
+If you are leaving the University, you are advised in your leaver’s letter to print copies of your payslips and P60s before you leave, as you will no longer be able to access MyView after leaving.

-Can you re-send me a P45/P60?
-Can you tell me how much tax I have earned while working at the University to help me complete my self-assessment?
+Can you re-send my P45/P60?
+Can you tell me how much tax I earned whilst working at the University (to help me completed my self-assessment)?

 We cannot issue duplicate P45s or P60s in line with HMRC rules.